-Each question leads to a series of web pages that provide map-based access to summary assessment products and detailed monitoring data that address more specific questions.
-A key function of the workgroups is to evaluate monitoring and assessment programs to improve inputs to the internet portals.
+Each question leads to a series of web pages that provide map-based access to summary assessment products and more detailed monitoring data that address more detailed questions.
 Links along the left-hand side of each page enable users to access technical information specific to each theme.

 - The Safe to Swim portal initially focuses on Coastal Beaches, Bays & Estuaries.
 The Beach Water Quality Workgroup and the Central/Northern California Ocean and Bay Water Quality Monitoring Group coordinate the monitoring efforts of state and local agencies and coastal dischargers, and the assessment efforts of regional environmental interests.
 These data and a variety of assessment tools are included in this web portal, released to the public in July 2009.
 In the future, this portal will be expanded to also display freshwater swimming safety information. - The Safe to Eat Fish and Shellfish portal initially focuses on sport fish.
-The Bioaccumulation Oversight Group is a collaborative effort of a number of state agencies and others to assess the accumulation of pollutants, such as mercury and legacy

-- pesticides, in fish that people eat.
+The Bioaccumulation Oversight Group is a collaborative effort of a number of state agencies and others to assess the accumulation of pollutants, such as mercury and legacy pesticides, in fish that people eat.
 A portal based on their work was released in December 2009.
 This portal will be updated with additional contaminant data on sport fish from coastal waters, rivers and streams as these data are generated. - Aquatic ecosystem health information is presented in separate portals for each water body type.
 The first Aquatic Ecosystem Health portal focuses on Wetlands.
 The California Wetland Monitoring Workgroup coordinates the efforts of twenty-three state, federal, and local organizations to assess the extent and health of California's wetlands.
 Their California Wetlands portal was released in March of this year.
-Due to increased coordination of wetland mapping and assessment methods developed by the Wetland Monitoring Workgroup and endorsed by the Monitoring Council, this portal will eventually allow better regional and statewide assessment of wetland extent and condition.
+Due to increased standardization of wetland mapping and assessment methods developed by the Wetland Monitoring Workgroup and endorsed by the Monitoring Council, this portal will eventually allow better regional and statewide assessment of wetland extent and condition.